 If you do get injured you want to have your injury treated by an expert who fully understands the demands of running from the recreational to the elite level.
-Ben Liddy, our Running Centre Manager, is an elite runner himself as well as a physiotherapist with the Australian junior & youth athletics teams.
-He is an expert at getting you back on the road as fast & safely as possible, & making sure you fully recover so you can continue running with minimal risk of future problems.
+Ben Liddy, our Head of Running Performance, is an elite runner himself as well as a physiotherapist and coach with the Australian junior and youth athletics teams.
+He is an expert at getting you back on the road as fast and safely as possible, and making sure you fully recover so you can continue running with minimal risk of future problems.

 When an achilles tendon becomes injured there is damage to the collagen fibres within the tendon.
-Initially the damage is minor but because athletes are still able to train without significant discomfort, the damage to the fibres becomes greater & the body starts laying down fibrous tissue in the tendon to try & protect it from more damage.
-This fibrous tissue is less elastic than the previous healthy tissue & causes increased morning stiffness & pain at the commencement of runs.
+Initially the damage is minor but because athletes are still able to train without significant discomfort, the damage to the fibres becomes greater and the body starts laying down fibrous tissue in the tendon to try and protect it from more damage.
+This fibrous tissue is less elastic than the previous healthy tissue and causes increased morning stiffness and pain at the commencement of runs.
 The appearance of the tendon may also change, causing it to look thickened (not inflamed).

-The most commonly used & effective strategy for management of chronic achilles tendon problems is eccentric heel drops.
+The most commonly used and effective strategy for management of chronic achilles tendon problems is eccentric heel drops.
 However, for these to be effective commitment to the program is essential.
-Complete recovery will not occur overnight & it can take several months to see significant changes in the function of the tendon.
+Complete recovery will not occur overnight and it can take several months to see significant changes in the function of the tendon.
 Too often, people give up on the program after several weeks when they fail to see any significant improvement.
-The heel drops with both a straight & bent knee need to be done twice a day every day completing 3 sets of 15 repetitions in both positions to be effective.
-Gradually over time these exercises have been shown to help restore the structure & function of the damaged collagen fibres within the tendon.
+The heel drops with both a straight and bent knee need to be done twice a day every day completing 3 sets of 15 repetitions in both positions to be effective.
+Gradually over time these exercises have been shown to help restore the structure and function of the damaged collagen fibres within the tendon.

 As you become more comfortable completing the exercises you can add weight in the form of a weighted back pack to increase the loading on the tendon.
 This increased loading will lead to greater strength adaptations in the tendon

-With both eccentric heel drops & heavy load resistance training it is normal to experience some discomfort into the tendon when completing these exercises.
-It is safe to continue completing the program as long as the pain & discomfort is gone or back to its normal resting level the following morning.
+With both eccentric heel drops and heavy load resistance training it is normal to experience some discomfort into the tendon when completing these exercises.
+It is safe to continue completing the program as long as the pain and discomfort is gone or back to its normal resting level the following morning.

 The most commonly asked question by athletes when dealing with achilles tendon issues is whether they are allowed to continue training or not.
 If the injury has progressed into the chronic stage I advise runners they can continue training as long as they fit the following criteria:

-- They have only minor to moderate discomfort into the achilles when they train & the discomfort improves or does not worsen as the run continues
+They have only minor to moderate discomfort into the achilles when they train and the discomfort improves or does not worsen as the run continues

-- When they wake up the following morning after completing a training session the pain & stiffness into the achilles is no worse than it was the previous morning.
-Increased morning stiffness & pain is an indication the condition is worsening & that training needs to be modified.
+When they wake up the following morning after completing a training session the pain and stiffness into the achilles is no worse than it was the previous morning.
+Increased morning stiffness and pain is an indication the condition is worsening and that training needs to be modified.

-The ITB is a very common & debilitating injury for the long distance runner.
+The ITB is a very common and debilitating injury for the long distance runner.
 Generally there is no history of trauma but a gradual onset of lateral knee pain.
-The pain usually commences approximately 2-3km into the run & worsens as the run continues.
+The pain usually commences approximately 2-3km into the run and worsens as the run continues.
 Pain is worst at heel strike when the knee is flexed at approximately 30 degrees.

-Shin pain in runners can be a disabling condition & difficult to accurately diagnose because of the variety of disorders which present with similar symptoms.
-Often it is initially just labeled shin splints but it can be caused by stress fractures to the tibia & fibula, medial tibial stress syndrome, & compartment syndrome.
+Shin pain in runners can be a disabling condition and difficult to accurately diagnose because of the variety of disorders which present with similar symptoms.
+Often it is initially just labeled shin splints but it can be caused by stress fractures to the tibia and fibula, medial tibial stress syndrome, and compartment syndrome.
 Ensuring an accurate diagnosis is important because the management of these different conditions varies significantly.

-Stress fractures to the tibia & fibula generally occur in athletes who have made sudden changes to their training routine – a rapid increase in volume or intensity, changes to their running surface or wearing different footwear.
-These athletes will present with focal tenderness over the bone & attempting to hop on the injured leg will provoke pain.
+Stress fractures to the tibia and fibula generally occur in athletes who have made sudden changes to their training routine – a rapid increase in volume or intensity, changes to their running surface or wearing different footwear.
+These athletes will present with focal tenderness over the bone and attempting to hop on the injured leg will provoke pain.
 With this type of injury the pain worsens as they continue to run.
-Treatment consists of a strict period of rest from running for 6-8 weeks & may involve a period of non-weightbearing & a longer recovery period if the stress fracture is particularly bad.
+Treatment consists of a strict period of rest from running for 6-8 weeks and may involve a period of non-weightbearing and a longer recovery period if the stress fracture is particularly bad.

 Medial tibial stress syndrome (MTSS) is a condition in which the tibialis posterior muscle tractions on the medial (inner) border of the tibia causing irritation to the periosteum of the bone.
 Unlike a stress fracture there is no ‘damage’ to the normal architecture of the bone however the symptoms can present very similarly.
 Usually with MTSS the athlete will experience pain at the start of their runs but find that as they continue running the pain lessens.
 However the pain will often return soon after the run is completed.

-Compartment syndrome is a condition in which the pressure in the muscles increases to extreme levels cutting off blood flow to the affected muscles & nerves.
-This leads to extreme tightening & pain in the area.
+Compartment syndrome is a condition in which the pressure in the muscles increases to extreme levels cutting off blood flow to the affected muscles and nerves.
+This leads to extreme tightening and pain in the area.
 Classically with compartment syndrome the runner’s symptoms are ok at the start of exercise but progressively deteriorate as they continue to the point where they are forced to stop.

-Physio treatment provides pain relief through manual therapy, taping & appropriate casting if required.
-We will also advise you on what activities are suitable & safe for you to complete while recovering from injury.
-It is also very important to diagnose why your shin pain came on in the first place, & a Running Biomechanical Assessment is ideal for this.
-It is specifically designed to check for problems in running technique as well as your overall strength & stability, & allows effective programs to be implemented to ensure you return to running with a lower injury risk.
-This can include progressing to our RunRight coaching program or joining our Run Club.
+Physio treatment provides pain relief through manual therapy, taping and appropriate casting if required.
+We will also advise you on what activities are suitable and safe for you to complete while recovering from injury.
+It is also very important to diagnose why your shin pain came on in the first place, and a Running Gait Assessment is ideal for this.
+It is specifically designed to check for problems in running technique as well as your overall strength and stability, and allows effective programs to be implemented to ensure you return to running with a lower injury risk.
+This can include progressing to our RunRight coaching program or joining our Runfit.

 Patellofemoral pain syndrome is a common running injury that involves the back of the kneecap rubbing abnormally against the groove of the thigh bone.
 It is more common in females than it is in males (wider hips requiring greater strength and stability), and in runners who have flat feet (excessive pronation).
 Pain is often present when going up or down stairs, squatting, and lunging, in addition to running.
 Pain can also be present after prolonged sitting.

-Once acute symptoms have settled, a detailed Running Biomechanical Assessment will be most beneficial, as this is specifically designed to diagnose any other factors that can cause knee pain in runners, & allows the implementation of an effective programs to improve your strength, stability & running technique to reduce your risk of re-injury.
-Completing our RunRight coaching program or joining our Run Club can get you on the most effective program to build on your improved technique.
+Once acute symptoms have settled, a detailed Running Gait Assessment will be most beneficial,and as this isandspecifically designed to diagnose any other factors that can cause knee pain in runners, and allows the implementation of an effective programs to improve your strength, stability and running technique to reduce your risk of re-injury.
+Completing our RunRight coaching program or joining our Runfit can get you on the most effective program to build on your improved technique.